karma-runner/karma-sauce-launcher/README.md

 To configure this launcher, you need to add two properties to your top-level Karma config, `sauceLabs` and `customLaunchers`, set the `browsers` array to use Sauce Labs browsers, and add the `sauceLabs` reporter.

 The `sauceLabs` object defines global properties for each browser/platform while the `customLaunchers` object configures individual browsers.
 The `sauceLabs` reporter allows your tests results to be properly displayed on https://saucelabs.com.
-Here is a minimal Karma config to get the launcher running:
+Here is a sample Karma config to get the launcher running:

 ```js
 module.exports = function(config) {